TeamStacks/hw4/README.md

 		                    simple @include mixins from SASS to avoid having to type all the prefixes ourselves.

-    Otherwise, all of our SASS was written exactly the same as CSS.
+	* Otherwise, all of our SASS was written exactly the same as CSS.
 We simply employed the SASS to save some time and organize common themes easier.

-    The SASS file is located in sass/style.scss.
+	* The SASS file is located in sass/style.scss.
-    The CSS file is located in style/style.css.
+	* The CSS file is located in style/style.css.

-## Javascript
-	(From Dream Team spec) This was the JavaScript already included in the wireframe:
+- JavaScript

 		1) Importing top navigation, side navigation, and footer on all pages.
 		   This allowed us to be able to just change the common elements in one